hamvocke/hamvocke.github.io/_drafts/testing_java.md

 Microservices are all the rage.
 If you've attended a tech conference or read software engineering blogs lately, you'll probably either be amazed or fed up with all the success stories that companies love to share about their microservices journey.

 Somewhere beneath that hype are some true advantages to adopting a microservice architecture.
 And of course -- as with every architecture decision -- there will be trade-offs.
 I won't give you a lecture about the benefits and drawbacks of microservices or whether you should use them.
-Others have made [a way better job](https://www.martinfowler.com/microservices) at breaking this down for you than I ever could.
+Others have done [a way better job](https://www.martinfowler.com/microservices) at breaking this down for you than I ever could.
 Chance is, if you're reading this you somehow ended up with the decision to take a look into what's behind this magic buzzword.

 ## Key Concepts of Test Automation
 Microservices go hand in hand with _continuous delivery_, a practice where you automatically ensure that your software can potentially be released to production at any time you like.
 Again, a lot of stuff has been written about this topic and if you want to find out how to get started, I can highly recommend to pick up [the Continuous Delivery book](https://www.amazon.com/gp/product/0321601912) that will teach you almost everything you need to know.
 With continuous delivery all changes (e.g. bugfixes and new features) to your software end up in front of your customers more frequently and more reliably than with traditional deployment approaches.
 Think about multiple production deployments a day instead of releasing once a quarter.